Before you enable Credit Invoices

 - Let's say your customer experienced an issue with the service related to the add-on and you want to give them a cash refund of the $15 upgrade fee.
 When you refund the invoice in step 3, you will see the option to Refund Credit Balance with Transaction.
 Without this option, the refund invoice will create a refund transaction of $5 and leave a credit balance of ($10).
 With the option selected, two refund transactions will be created, one for $5 and one for $10, reducing the refund credit invoice balance to $0 and giving the customer $15 in cash.

 While refunding credit payments to their original payment method can create multiple refund transactions, one Payment Refunded email will be sent to the customer, summarizing the payment refund received.

 The Recurly system refunds specific credit card transactions.
 This keeps a clean audit trail of transactions.
 When a credit payment is refunded, Recurly looks at the credit invoice that the credit payment originated from and the original charge invoice the credit invoice was against.
 If that original charge invoice has a refundable transaction, the credit payment can be refunded and a refund transaction is created against that original purchase transaction.
-The relationship between the credit payment and refund transaction that took it's place is captured in the credit payment object.
+The relationship between the credit payment and the refund transaction that took its place is captured in the credit payment object.
 When a credit payment is refunded, a new credit payment is created with an action of refund.
-Additionally, the credit payment includes the id of the credit payment it is refunding and the id of the refund transaction that took its place.
+Additionally, the new credit payment includes the id of the credit payment it is refunding and the id of the refund transaction that took its place.
 These data points are found in the Credit Payments export and in the API.